brucou/vue-state-driven/README.md

 - we use dependency injection to pass the modules responsible for effects to the `<Machine />` component

 # API
-## ` <Machine fsm, eventHandler, preprocessor, commandHandlers, effectHandlers, options, renderWith />`
+## ` makeVueStateMachine({name, props, fsm, eventHandler, preprocessor, commandHandlers, effectHandlers, options, renderWith, Vue })`

 ### Description
+**TODO** I am here

-We expose a `<Machine />` React component which will hold the state machine and implement its behaviour using React's API.
+We expose a `makeVueStateMachine` Vue component factory which will hold the state machine and implement its behaviour using Vue's API.
 The `Machine` component behaviour is specified by its props.
 Those props reflect : the underlying machine, pre-processing of interfaced system's raw events, a set of functions executing machine commands and effects on the interfaced systems.
 The DOM rendering command handler is imposed by the `<Machine />` component